Pulover/PuloversMacroCreator/Documentation/Main.md

 # Main Window

-**Tip**: Right-click on a Button in the Main Window or anywhere on a Command Window to display links to AutoHotkey online help.
+**Tip**: Right-click on an empty area of a Command Window to display links to AutoHotkey online documentation and related contents.

 ## Table of Contents